pouryaseifi/AI-Course/Student-Projects/group13/README.md

-# Group13
-* Group members:
-   * Sepanta MohammadGholian
-# Text Summarizer – Django Project
+# Text Summarizer - Group13

 A simple but powerful AI text-summarization web app built with Django, the HuggingFace Inference API, and django-allauth for authentication.
 Users can enter text, receive an AI-generated summary, and view their personal summary history when logged in.